mufeedvh/larvitbase-www/README.md

 * [send](https://github.com/pillarjs/send)

     Feed a static file as a response, if it is routed and exists.
-    If a static file is detected and this middleware is ran; __req.finnished__ is set to true, and no other data should be sent in the respons, not even res.end().
+    If a static file is detected and this middleware is ran; __req.finished__ is set to true, and no other data should be sent in the respons, not even res.end().

 * Run controller